 An innovative approach to release funds for disaster preparedness and response according to predefined triggers before a crisis occurs.

-This collection explores the nexus between disasters, conflicts and fragility.
+This collection analyses the nexus between disasters, conflicts and fragility.

 Games can be a powerful tool to support awareness-raising initiatives and capacity building efforts in disaster risk reduction.